mustaslimeen/sqlboiler/README.md

 or some other migration tool to manage this part of the database's life-cycle.

 # Note on versions

-v1, v2, and v3 are no longer maintained.

-v3 is the last GOPATH-compatible version.

 v4 has no real breaking changes between v3 and itself other than Go modules and is the only maintained version.
 Note this does not work with GOPATH